-- 13) Once the strategy has been set in OMS and customers have received messaging, the ETR Strategy Team will request the Communications Technology Coordinator turn proactive communications back on, and ETRs will be communicated through automated notifications for the remainder of the event - Targeted messaging may still be utilized to communicate restoration strategy to all customers in addition to automated ETR updates - 14) For Condition III Storms, a broad organization of dispatch areas will be activated and additional layers of ETR oversight will be utilized - Router/Gaters monitor all work in their division, model incidents in OMS to provide a clear and accurate view of overall damage, and apply ETR strategy by routing work to the appropriate areas - b) Mutual Assistance Coordinator will oversee the Remote Dispatch Area, monitor ETRs and communicate outstanding issues back to the division - Primary Control Coordinator will create work packages and assign all the prioritized daily work to the RDA and OH/UG consoles in accordance with ETR strategy - d) ETR Coordinators will assist in each division, under guidance of the Division Operating Team, to monitor ETRs and reach out to all relevant organizations if ETRs are approaching expiration
+- c) Large Customer Support (Major Account Consultants and Support Staff) and External Affairs (District Managers and Liaisons) will also be provided this data in order to communicate with key stakeholders and escalate any potential issues or customer needs - 13) Once the strategy has been set in OMS and customers have received messaging, the ETR Strategy Team will request the Communications Technology Coordinator turn proactive communications back on, and ETRs will be communicated through automated notifications for the remainder of the event. - a) Targeted messaging may still be utilized to communicate restoration strategy to all customers in addition to automated ETR updates - 14) For Condition III Storms, a broad organization of dispatch areas will be activated and additional layers of ETR oversight will be utilized. - Router/Gaters monitor all work in their division, model incidents in OMS to provide a clear and accurate view of overall damage, and apply ETR strategy by routing work to the appropriate areas - b) Mutual Assistance Coordinator will oversee the Remote Dispatch Area, monitor ETRs and communicate outstanding issues back to the division - c) Primary Control Coordinator will create work packages and assign all the prioritized daily work to the RDA and OH/UG consoles in accordance with ETR strategy - ETR Coordinators will assist in each division, under guidance of the Division Operating Team, to monitor ETRs and reach out to all relevant organizations if ETRs are approaching expiration